JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ## Services

-This custom component creates tapo_control.* services and 2 camera entities per camera in your Home Assistant.
+This custom component creates:
+- tapo_control.* services to control a camera
+- 2 camera entities, one for HD and one for SD stream
+- 1 binary sensor for motion after the motion is detected for the first time

 Use these services in following service calls.